 - When did the pain first develop?

 - Is intercourse painful every time that it is attempted, or only some of the time?

 - Is intercourse painful for your partner as well?

 - Is the pain in the labia, the vagina, or the entire pelvic area?

 - Does the pain occur during entry?

-- What other symptoms are present?
+- What other symptoms are you experiencing?

 Treatment of Vaginismus

-The treatment of choice with vaginismus is an extensive therapy program combining education and counseling with behavioral exercises.
-Exercises include pelvic floor muscle contraction and relaxation (Kegel exercises) to improve voluntary control.
-Vaginal dilation exercises are recommended using plastic dilators, and should be done under the direction of a therapist or other health care provider.
-Treatment should involve the partner.
-This should include gradually more intimate contact culminating in intercourse.
+Dyspareunia (painful intercourse) inhibits sexual interest as well as responsiveness.
+In some situations vaginismus may occur, causing the vaginal muscles to involuntarily contract and clamp down as a self-protective way of avoiding the anticipated discomfort.
+The treatment of choice for vaginismus is an extensive therapy program combining education and counseling about sexual anatomy, physiology, the sexual response cycle, and common myths about sex, as well as exercises including Kegel exercises (pelvic floor muscle contraction and relaxation) to improve voluntary control.
+Vaginal dilation exercises using plastic dilators may also be recommended, but should be done under the direction of a therapist or other health care provider.
+Treatment should involve the partner as much as possible; this should include gradually more intimate contact culminating in intercourse.